 Our audits were conducted for the purpose of forming an opinion on the financial statements taken as a whole.
-The supplementary information included in the schedule of functional expenses is presented for purposes of additional analysis and is not a required part of the financial statements.
+The supplementary information included in the schedule of functional expenses for the year ended December 31, 2017 is presented for purposes of additional analysis and is not a required part of the 2017 financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements taken as a whole.
+In our opinion, the information is fairly stated, in all material respects, in relation to the 2017 financial statementsas a whole.